realA10001986/Dash-Gauges/README.md

 </details>

 If the Dash Gauges fail to connect, they fall back to AP-mode.
-You can trigger another connection attempt by briefly pressing "Button 1" (located behind the "Percent Power" gauge on the control board).
+You can trigger another connection attempt by briefly pressing _Button 1_ (located behind the "Percent Power" gauge on the control board).

-#### Places without WiFi network
+#### Places without a WiFi network

 In this case and with no [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) at hand, keep your Dash Gauges operating in AP-mode.